 Tips for Growing Shrubs in Containers

-Occasionally, potted shrubs may require repotting into a larger pot or, if pruning the roots, they can be placed in the same one afterward.
+Occasionally, potted shrubs may require repotting into a larger pot or, if you are pruning the roots, they can be placed in the same one afterward.
 This prevents shrubs from becoming too large for their potted environments.
 It also freshens up the soil and prevents the shrubs from becoming root bound.
 Pots for shrubs should be large enough to accommodate the shrub but light enough to move around easily.

-Some shrubs tolerate container growing better than others, such as fast growers, which require continual repotting or pruning.
+Some shrubs tolerate container growing less than others, such as fast growers, which require continual repotting or pruning.
 The slower growing shrubs, on the other hand, make excellent choices for pots.
 Most evergreens enjoy potted environments and will add pleasing color in winter.
 These include:

 Since containers are found in an assortment of sizes and styles, potted shrubs can be implemented into nearly any type of landscape setting and any garden style.
 They can be used for a variety of reasons and may be used alone or with other plantings.

-So regardless of where you live or what you’re garden design consists of, there’s a potted shrub waiting to be found and incorporated into your landscape.
+So regardless of where you live or what your garden design consists of, there’s a potted shrub waiting to be found and incorporated into your landscape.
 All you need is a pot, a shrub, and some imagination.